Coronavirus: ‘Time to re-open Delhi,’ says Arvind Kejriwal, announces new rules and relaxations

 - Private offices can open with 33% strength.

-- Self employed people like plumbers, technicians and domestic help are allowed to work.
+- Self employed people like plumbers, technicians and domestic workers are allowed to work.

 - Malls and market complex will be shut but shops selling essential commodities and books and stationery will be allowed to open.